ReactiveDrop/reactivedrop_translations/CONTRIBUTING.md

 Duplicate lines with an `_english` suffix and rename them according to your language.
 Keep each block of translations in alphabetical order by language name.
 If there are words between `%percent_signs%`, leave them as-is (they are replaced with numbers in the game later).
 Don't change any lines that aren't suffixed with a language name.

 ## Changing English strings
-If you change an English string in a way that does not require editing other languages (such as fixing a typo that doesn't change the meaning), you'll need to also change the `[english]` copy of the string in each of the other language files too (for positive ci-checks later on).
+If you change an english string in a way that does not require editing other languages (such as fixing a typo that doesn't change the meaning), you'll need to also change the `[english]` copy of the string in each of the other language files too (for positive ci-checks later on).
 The sync-tool will do the hard work for you.
 Start it after you've made your change in the english file.

 ## How to test your translation before submitting it
 First of all, Go to Steam > Library > Alien Swarm: Reactive Drop, right click and choose 'Properties'.